 The depth of such closets can vary as per the homeowner’s convenience.
 But for functional effectiveness, the ideal depth could be 5-6 ft.
 L-shaped closets have a minimum width of 5 ft., while U-shaped ones can be 7 ft. wide.

-Walk-in closet with Peninsula
+Walk-In Closet with Peninsula

 This design requires a lot of space because you are essentially splitting the closet in half to create two separate closets.
 It is often spotted in master bedrooms and incorporates a shared storage unit of half-height to make the divide.
 You may consider integrating a connecting door to your bedroom.